|

 Traveling North Towards Keweenaw Peninsula

 US Highway 41 north of Baraga runs adjacent to the lake with some nice views.
 As it gets closer to Houghton, it runs along Portage Lake-Portage River which bisects the Keweenaw Peninsula - essentially making it an island.
-In the past we've been too anxious to get to Copper Harbor and have not explored much around Houghton-Hancock.
+In the past we've been too anxious to get to Copper Harbor and zipped through Houghton-Hancock, but since we've had time to enjoy the area.
 History buffs will enjoy spending some time in the area.
 As far as camping in the area, we have stayed at the Lake Linden Township park (north of Hancock on Highway 26).
 Reasonable price, spacious site.
-We've not stayed at FJ McLain State Park - west of Hancock; we'll have to check it out sometime.
+We've also stayed FJ McLain State Park - west of Hancock and the city of Houghton RV Park.
+Both are excellent choices.

 Traveling West Towards Ontonagon